TurbulenceChaos/sci-wolfram/README.md

 ;; just type M-x customize-group RET sci-wolfram-mode
 ```

-Note: By default, Org mode truncates large org-babel outputs.
-Setting `(setq org-babel-min-lines-for-block-output 100)` prevents truncation when using `Jupyter-Wolfram-Language` blocks, especially for long computational results.
+Note: `(setq org-babel-min-lines-for-block-output 100)` is important for preventing truncation when using `Jupyter-Wolfram-Language` org-babel blocks in Org mode, especially when the output spans many lines.
 The default value is 10.

 For [Doom Emacs](https://github.com/doomemacs/doomemacs) users (see [this discussion](https://github.com/TurbulenceChaos/sci-wolfram/issues/4)):